gzagara/peatio-mod/README.md

 Peatio is a free and open-source crypto-currency exchange implementation with the Rails framework.
 This is a fork of Peatio designed for micro-services architecture.
-We have simplified the code in order to use only Peatio API with extertttnal frontend and server components.
+We have simplified the code in order to use only Peatio API with exteertnal frontend and server components.

 Peatio is the core accounting component and configuration for markets; it is part of OpenDAX system.